 In addition to the standards, it comes with timelapse and a slow-motion mode at 2x speed.

 The camera is designed for point and click shooting.
 It’s compact enough to be mounted practically anywhere.
 And it features a 1.95-inch touch screen on the rear that’s responsive and fast.

 It is Wi-Fi and Bluetooth compatible and image/video edits are extremely easy onboard.

 It is waterproof to just 33 feet though.
 But if you are looking to plunge to beyond 10m, then you’d probably do yourself a favor by investing in a higher end action camera.

-Overall, we’d recommend the GoPro White for beginners to the action camera scene looking for a reliable purchase.
+Overall, we’d recommend the GoPro Silver for beginners to the action camera scene looking for a reliable purchase.
 For a small monthly fee, you can get a full replacement warranty.

 3. YI 4K Action Camera – Best Option for High Res videos

 If you are an adrenaline junkie or a ninja YouTuber who seeks butter smooth high res videos, then you will love the YI 4K budget action camera.